November 3 - K-12 Remote Learning Day

 Strategic Planning at LGES

-Lake George Central School is in the third year of our current Strategic Plan.
-In conjuction with that plan, our shared decision making body (LGES Educational Cabinet) establishes 1 year building goals.
+Lake George Central School is in the fourth year of our current Strategic Plan.
+In conjunction with that plan, our shared decision making body (LGES Educational Cabinet) establishes 1 year building goals.

 - To ensure Systemic whole school implementation of SEL (Social Emotional Learning)